 Because there are so few parts under the hood of an EV, there’s less to maintain and no oil changes ever.
 Plus, our expansive VW dealership network can work on it.

 “But EVs are so expensive.”

 When people think this, they’re typically imagining either the EVs of the past or high-priced ones.
-Compared to either of those scenarios, we think you’ll be pleased by the price of our new lineup, starting at a MSRP of $39,9953 for the Volkswagen ID.4 electric vehicle model.
-Plus, new owners will receive potential federal and state tax incentives4 for their purchase or lease of a new Volkswagen EV.
-Pair that with low maintenance needs and that the ID.4 can provide as much as $3,500 in estimatedfuel cost savings over 5 years compared to the average gas vehicle5 and they’re not so expensive after all.
+Compared to either of those scenarios, we think you’ll be pleased by the price of our new lineup, starting at a MSRP of $39,995 for the Volkswagen ID.4 electric vehicle model.
+Pair that with low maintenance needs and that the ID.4 can provide as much as $4,000 in estimated fuel cost savings over 5 years compared to the average gas vehicle and they’re not so expensive after all.